sulebalaban/Dannys-Diner-Case-Study/README.md

 He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.

-Danny has provided you with a sample of his overall customer data due to privacy issues - but he hopes that these examples are enough for you to write fully functioning SQL queries to help him answer his questions!
+Danny has provided you with a sample of his overall customer data due to privacy issues

-## Danny has shared with you 3 key datasets for this case study:
+##  3 key datasets for this case study:
 sales
 menu
 members